-- Codepage 437 is not available in 132 column mode. - When switching to 30 line mode, the modem part of VT132 is not available due to memory constraints. - To set the colors, move the cursor above the desired color on the bottom left of the screen. - The current default foreground/background color is displayed by the word Default on the last line of the screen. - The current screen size is displayed on the last line of the screen.
+- Codepage 437 is not available in 132 column mode. - When switching to 30 line mode, WiFi cannot be started due to memory constraints.
+Also, if WiFi is already started, 30 line mode is not available (the option toggles between 24 and 25 lines then). - To set the colors, move the cursor above the desired color on the bottom left of the screen. - The current default foreground/background color is displayed on the last line of the screen by the word Default. - The current screen size is displayed on the last line of the screen.